camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

   * the release description within the GitHub release should be a copy of the section about the release within the CHANGELOG.md
 * update the API release tracker with the date and release tag link for the release

-**Maintenance release**
+## Releasing an update of a public API version

+### MAJOR or MINOR update

+For MAJOR and MINOR updates of a public API version x.y.z (released as rm.n), follow the above API version release process (see "Releasing an API step by step"), increasing the x (MAJOR) or y (MINOR) version number by 1 respectively, and starting the release numbering at rm+1.1.
+A new API release tracker shall be created for the new API version.

+### PATCH update (maintenance release)

-In case a patch update of a public API version x.y.z (released as rm.n) is required, the patched public API version x.y.z+1 shall be released as a maintenance release rm.n+1 on a separate branch referred to as a maintenance branch.
+In case a PATCH update of a public API version x.y.z (released as rm.n) is required, the patched public API version x.y.z+1 shall be released as a maintenance release rm.n+1 on a separate branch referred to as a maintenance branch.

 The name of the maintenance branch shall be `maintenance-rm` (for a patch of an API publicly released as rm.n).
 Any further patches to that API version shall be done on this same branch.

 Preferably, a maintenance release shall be merged into the main branch as soon as possible.

 The maintenance release shall replace the public API release, and its API release tracker shall be updated.
-This implies to update the API release tracker (page) name with the patch version and adding the release tag link and the date of publication.
+This implies to update the API release tracker (page) name with the patch version and adding the release tag link and the date of its publication.

 NOTE: a patch is the only case for which a separate branch is created and maintained within the API repository (as pull requests should be prepared within forks of the API repository, c.f.
 [Governance](https://github.com/camaraproject/Governance) / `CONTRIBUTING.md`